Building From Sources

 $ make package-deb PACKAGE_DIR=packages DEBUILD_OPTS="-j<n>"

-This will generate individual packages for each service (management, meta-data, storage) as well as the client kernel module and administration tools.
+This will generate individual packages for each service (metadata and storage) as well as the client kernel module and administration tools.

 The above examples use packages as the output folder for packages, which must not exist and will be created during the build process.
 You may specify any other non-existent directory instead.